 Reduces Belly Fat

 If you want to reduce belly fat, the key is soluble fiber.
 Eating more soluble fiber helps you lose belly fat and prevents you from gaining additional weight.
 One study found that a 10-gram increase in daily soluble fiber was linked with a 3.7% lower risk of gaining belly fat.
-(Though remember, if you reduce your belly fat but replace it with muscle, the scale might show you the same number — but you’ll look and feel a lot slimmer!)
+(Though remember, if you reduce your belly fat but replace it with muscle, the scale might show you the same number — but you’ll look and feel slimmer.)

 Soluble Fiber is a Natural Appetite Suppressant